Tours at Ortinola

 PRIMARY & SECONDARY SCHOOL TOURS

 TT $55 per student for a minimum of 15 students.
-Please contact us for details on primary school tours, and lunch arrangements for your outing!
+Please contact us for details on primary school tours since there a possibility of adding on a chocolate-making option at an additional cost (for small groups only).

 TOUR AND LUNCH/TEA